pnm122/chatapp/README.md

 * Scroll to bottom on new message is a little buggy?
 Doesn't always go all the way to the bottom
 * setState() being called after widget destruction in (i think) groups.dart
 * Firebase permissions error on log out, not sure where it's coming from
+* setState() called after dispose when in smaller view